WILLOW METROPARK: because bugs like disc golf, too!

 The lack of variety only seems magnified because it's 24 holes rather than 18.
 OK for an occasional round, but I wouldn't want to play here on a regular basis.
 Too many holes seem like slight variations on the same theme: a tight, controlled tunnel shot, with an occasional variation of dogleg left or right instead of straight.
 The biggest difference is whether you have to thread the needle through trees, or down a hallway between walls of brush.
 The lack of variation in fairway types combined with the flatness of the land, and the sheer number of holes begins to feel redundant towards the end.
 It's probably better than just decent/typical (2.5), but I can't say a course is good (3.0) if it makes the game boring.

 Throw in the bugs and thick brush, and it can turn something that should be fun into something that isn't.

-TAKE MY ADVICE: Play Willow in the fall, for a much more enjoyable round; no bugs and significantly less threat of disc loss.
-The lack of foliage in fall doesn't necessarily make staying on the fairway any easier (there's still plenty of trouble to find) but it certainly makes finding your discs (as well as escape shots) a lot easier, and the bugs aren't nearly as much of an issue.
+TAKE MY ADVICE: Play Willow in the fall, for a much more enjoyable round.
+The lack of foliage in fall doesn't necessarily make staying on the fairway any easier, but certainly makes finding your discs (as well as escape shots) a lot easier, and the bugs aren't nearly as much of an issue.

 4 of 5 people found this review helpful.